twentyOne2x/attnmarkets-docs/pages/users/for-cards-and-commerce-partners.md

    - checks headroom on the entity facility and per-card caps,
    - when `balance < min_card_balance` and there is headroom:
      - draws `topup_chunk` from the facility,
-     - sends USDC to the funding address,
+     - sends funds to the funding address,
      - records a tagged credit position.

 Card programs retain: